mandar-opc/model_server/documentation/InstallationsLinuxDocker.md

 With Multi-Device Plugin enabled, inference requests will be load balanced between multiple devices.
 For more detailed information read [OpenVino's Multi-Device plugin documentation](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_supported_plugins_MULTI.html).

-In order to use this feature in OpenVino™ Model Server, following steps are required:
+In order to use this feature in OpenVINO&trade; Model Server, following steps are required:

 Set target_device for the model in configuration json file to MULTI:<DEVICE_1>,<DEVICE_2> (e.g. MULTI:MYRIAD,CPU, order of the devices defines their priority, so MYRIAD devices will be used first in this example)